dantleech/blog/content/posts/2023-08-22-saint-jacut.md

 There were some long descents today.
-The previous evening I had succeeded in transferring my music (albeit without my knowledge) and spent time listening to David Bowie and Leonard Cohens final albums, getting lost in the words until I realised I was going down a hill.
-Realsing you are going down a hill is always a bit concerning, especiailly if you are a significant down it, as often it could be the _wrong_ hill.
+The previous evening I had succeeded in transferring my music (albeit without my knowledge) and spent time listening to David Bowie and Leonard Cohen (their final albums), getting lost in the words until I realised I was going down a hill.

+Realising you are going down a hill is always a bit concerning, especially if you are a significant way down it - often it could be the _wrong_ hill.
 Fortunately I only went down the right hills today.

 ![mer](/images/spain2023/0822/005.png)
-*Le Batteau (in town in which I found no food)*
+*Les Batteaux (in town in which I found no food)*

 For some reason I thought I was going to be in St. Malo tonight, but it seems I didn't take in to consideration a large swath of land between here and